thesupersaurabh/IMDBies/README.md

 # IMDBies - Your Movie Streaming Destination

 IMDBies is a simple Flask-based website that allows you to watch your favorite movies online.
-Powered by IMDbPY for movie data and VidScript for embedded video streaming, this project is aimed at providing an easy and enjoyable movie-watching experience.
+Powered by IMDbPY for movie data and VidSrc for embedded video streaming, this project is aimed at providing an easy and enjoyable movie-watching experience.

 ## Features

 - Search for movies and get detailed information.
-- Watch movies seamlessly with VidScript embedded player.
+- Watch movies seamlessly with VidSrc embedded player.
 - Option to report issues, ensuring a better user experience.

 ## Tips for an Enhanced Experience